 Celebrating the small scale

-Tiny Farm grows in small quantities, like a big home garden that’s ready for harvest right outside the kitchen door.
-Unlike mass-produced vegetables—standardized and shippable—a tiny farm’s produce is shaped by the chosen varieties and changes in the week’s weather.
-Every crop in every weekly harvest is a little bit different, a small celebration of the wonders and the perils of the growing season.
+Tiny Farm grows in small quantities, pretty much like a home veg garden where every few days you harvest whatever is ready.
+Unlike mass-produced vegetables—standardized and shippable—a tiny farm’s harvest is greatly shaped by changes in weather.
+A dry spell, a heat wave, downpour, it all affects everything.
+Each weekly harvest is a little bit different, a small celebration of the wonders and the perils of the growing season.

 Tended by hand

-Hand-tended means down in the dirt: pulling weeds, plucking bad bugs, and getting muddy on a wet harvest day.
-Fieldwork is helped along by a few basic garden tools: the rake, hoe, and scuffler, digging fork and harvest knife.
+Hand-tended means literally down in the dirt: pulling weeds, plucking bad bugs, getting muddy when it’s wet.
 At small scale, big agricultural machines simply don’t fit.
-Instead, timing is everything: weed today, not a few days from now when the weeds have doubled in size.
-Keep a keen daily eye on conditions in the field, practice a little discipline in getting things done, and it’s amazing how versatile and effective just a pair of hands can be!
+Instead, there are basic garden tools: rake, hoe, and scuffler, digging fork, harvest knife.
+Timing is the key: weed early, water when needed, because it only takes a few days for things to start getting out of hand.
+With a keen daily eye and a little discipline, it’s amazing how versatile and effective a person on the ground can be!
 For more on growing practices, see about Tiny Farm.

 Proof is in the harvest

-For me, the weekly harvest is what makes it all worthwhile—freshly dug carrots, just-picked tomatoes, newly snipped salad greens.
-Most important is the satisfaction of sharing the results: veggies gathered and divided up, making their way into all sorts of different meals.
-The Tiny Farm harvest season this year begins in late June and gets into full swing in July through October.
+The weekly harvest is what makes it all worthwhile—freshly dug carrots, just-picked tomatoes, newly snipped salad greens.
+Small-scale growing is a daily challenge; growing for others, the satisfaction of sharing out the results, is what makes it make sense.
+The Tiny Farm harvest season this year begins with the first early crops in late June, and gets into full swing later in July through October.
 As the season progresses, each weekly harvest includes new crops as they become ready to pick.
-Most veggies are harvested on pick-up day.
 See the Vegetables page for a list of what’s in the garden for 2025, and Ordering for all the details!

 The tiny farm adventure

-Fresh food directly from the farm comes with a real story.
-You know the grower, the field, and the season’s challenges—drought, heat waves, pest invasions—that were overcome.
-Whether from a home garden or a local tiny farm, food with its story intact is an affordable seasonal luxury that keeps alive a connection to the land.
+Fresh food picked up directly from the farm, like a hike in the woods, is a bit of a local adventure.
+You get to know the place and the season’s challenges—drought, heat waves, pest invasions—that were overcome.
+Whether from a home garden or a local tiny farm, food with its story intact is an affordable seasonal luxury that keeps alive a real-world connection.
 You can follow the season’s growing adventures on the farm blog, a photo journal of day-to-day work in the field: seedlings, weather, pests, tools and repairs, right to harvest.
 Growth, successes, setbacks, it’s all there.
 For more info, check the Veggies and About pages.
 Or just email me—ask me anything!

 To see what’s in each harvest throughout the season, get the weekly veggie update: